ardatan/graphql-tools/docs/source/schema-stitching.md

 Notice that `resolvers.Chirp_Chirp` has been renamed from just `Chirp`, but `resolvers.Chirp_Chirp.author.fragment` still refers to the original `Chirp` type and `authorId` field, rather than `Chirp_Chirp` and `Chirp_authorId`.

-Also, when we call `info.mergeInfo.delegateToSchema` in the `User.chirps` resolvers, we can delegate to the original `chirpsByAuthorId` field, even though it has been filtered out of the final schema.
+Also, when we call `delegateToSchema` in the `User.chirps` resolvers, we can delegate to the original `chirpsByAuthorId` field, even though it has been filtered out of the final schema.
 That's because we're delegating to the original `chirpSchema`, which has not been modified by the transforms.

 ## Complex example